hiveot/hub.capnp/README.md

 - authz         user authorization of capabilities
 - authn         user authentication management
 - pubsub        internal service to publish and subscribe to events and actions
+- gateway       single entry point to retrieve services by local or remote clients
 ```

 Todo in order to reach Alpha:
 ```
-- service discovery       authenticated services can connect to other services
+- authentication          authenticate the connection to the gateway
 - middleware              hooks to authorize, log, rate limit gateways
 - user gateway service    provide https/websocket access to services
 - iot gateway service     provide http/rpc access to IoT devices